 Thus entrepreneurs benefit from increased competition since they get a larger share of the surplus in the credit market.
 They also do better when they have more collateral to post.
-Equally, more productive entrepreneurs are better off.
+Increasing productivity has competing effects which explains the ambiguous effect on total surplus.
+On the one hand, profits are higher.
+However, the effect on the repayment probability is ambiguous since the cost of managerial effort in larger firms.

-2.3 General Equilibrium
+3.3 General Equilibrium